Design hand-off for developers

 In the dialog that appears, choose where to save the document, give the file a name and customize the export configuration options, including adding personalized logotypes and adding descriptions.

-From the “File” main menu option, select “Export to HTM”.
-This will create a folder with a HTML text file.
-The HTML text file will include everything you see on the canvas, as well as any Events that are included in the prototype.
+From the “File” main menu option, select “Export” then “to HTML”.
+This will create a folder with a local simulated version of the prototype as well as prototype assets, including everything you see on the Canvas, and any Events that are included in the prototype.